 \section{Conclusions}

-We reviewed a recent proof of universality of the Kubo conductivity for a class of interacting lattice fermions in two dimensions. `Universality' refers here to the independence of the transport coefficient from the strength of the electron-electron interaction: i.e., the interacting conductivity is equal to the non-interacting one, provided the non-interacting Hamiltonian is chosen to have a spectral gap, and the strength of the interaction is small, compared to the gap size.
-The class of models which our result applies to includes an interacting version of the Haldane model.
+I reviewed a recent proof of universality of the Kubo conductivity for a class of interacting lattice fermions in two dimensions. `Universality' refers here to the independence of the transport coefficient from the strength of the electron-electron interaction: {\it i.e.}, the interacting conductivity is equal to the non-interacting one, provided the non-interacting Hamiltonian is chosen to have a spectral gap, and the strength of the interaction is small, compared to the gap size.
+The class of models which this result applies to includes an interacting version of the Haldane model.
 The nice feature of this model is that it displays a transition from a `topologically trivial' insulating phase (characterized by vanishing transverse Kubo conducitivity) to a non trivial one, as the parameters $\phi$ and $M$ characterizing the hopping term are varied.
-Our theorem proves that the same transition takes place in the presence of interactions, thus providing an example of `topological phase transition' in a model of interacting electrons.
+The main theorem of these notes, Theorem 1, proves that the same transition takes place in the presence of interactions, thus providing an example of `topological phase transition' in a model of interacting electrons.

 Building upon the ideas and methods reviewed here, in particular combining them with an infrared multiscale analysis of the ground state of the interacting fermionic system, one can even characterize the nature of transition line from the topologically non-trivial phase to the trivial one, and it turns out that, in the case of the interacting Haldane model, the critical theory belongs to the same universality class as the non-interacting one.
 Nevertheless, the interactions have the remarkable effect of renormalizing (`dressing') the transition line: repulsive interactions tend to enlarge the topologically non-trivial region.
-For details, see \cite{GJMP}.
-Constructive fermionic renormalization group methods have also been used to prove universality of the longitudinal (`optical') conductivity for interacting graphene \cite{GMP11} and, more in general, for the interacting Haldane model on the renormalized critical line \cite{GJMP}.
+For details, see \cite{GJMP, GMP19}.
+Constructive fermionic renormalization group methods have also been used to prove universality of the longitudinal (`optical') conductivity for interacting graphene \cite{GMP11} and, more in general, for the interacting Haldane model on the renormalized critical line \cite{GJMP, GMP19}.